 Study data may be stored electronically on a secure server, and paper notes will be kept in a keylocked filing cabinet at the site.
 All essential documents will be retained for a minimum of 5 years after the study has finished with 5 yearly reviews.
 The need to store study data for longer in relation to licensing of the vaccine will be subject to ongoing review.
-For effective vaccines that may be licensed, we may store research data securely at the site at least 15 years after the end of the study, subject to adjustments in clinical trials regulations.
+For effective vaccines that may be licensed, we may store research data securely at the site at least 15 years after the end Com-COV2 Protocol ©Copyright: The University of Oxford of the study, subject to adjustments in clinical trials regulations.
 Where relevant participants' bank details will be stored for 7 years in line with the site financial policy.
 De-identified research data maybe be stored indefinitely, but with 5 yearly review.